YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-jnlpool*

-Displays or changes the attributes of Journal Pool.
+Displays or changes the attributes of the Journal Pool.
 Always specify -source with -jnlpool.
 Use -jnlpool in combination with SHOW or CHANGE qualifiers.

 *-change*